codio/site/source/docs/classes/lti/keys.html.md

 ### LTI Keys

-LTI keys are accessible to [Codio Organisation Owners](/docs/dashboard/create/addowners/) only.
+LTI keys are accessible to [Codio Organization Owners](/docs/dashboard/create/addowners/) only.

 To find these keys: